-3. Use the resources from the Scripps National Spelling Bee to get started
+4. Use the resources from the Scripps National Spelling Bee to get started.

-Once registered, you’ll gain access to all of the resources provided to help students prepare for the bee.
+Once registered, you’ll gain access to all of the resources available to help students prepare for the bee.
 The site does an amazing job of walking Bee Coordinators (the staff member who is going to coordinate the bee) through the planning process.
-There are videos and PDF files to help you choose whether your bee will be classroom only or schoolwide.
-Similarly, there are instructions for whether you will hold your bee in person or, if need be, remotely.
-Additionally, teachers gain access to all of the materials they provide to support literacy instruction regardless of whether or not a class participates in a bee.
-You will get word lists, pronunciation guides, step-by-step instructions on how to hold small bees in your own classroom or schoolwide bees, and more.
+There are videos and PDF files to help you choose whether your bee will be classroom-only or school-wide.
+Similarly, there are instructions for whether you will hold your bee in-person or, if need be, virtually.
+Additionally, teachers gain access to all of the materials Scripps provides to support literacy instruction regardless of whether or not a class participates in a bee.
+You will get word lists, competition lists, step-by-step instructions on how to hold small bees in your own classroom or school-wide bees, and more.

 This is the fun part.
 While the competition itself will speak to some of our students, there are plenty of ways to get all your students excited about your upcoming spelling bee.
 For some, nothing is more exciting than the prospect of prizes.
-If you have some students who would flip for a baseball cap or other prize, check out the Scripps National Spelling Bee Shop and choose a few items for the winners and participants.
+If you have some students who would flip for a baseball cap or other prize, check out the Scripps National Spelling Bee Shop and choose a few items to use as rewards for winners and participants.

 Help your students start looking forward to this spelling adventure by showing them some of the excitement of previous Scripps National Spelling Bees.
 Even the most reluctant speller will have a hard time keeping a straight face while watching a young contestant learn that the word he has to spell is “sardoodledom.”
 As you pass out the word lists, have students share the ones they feel are the weirdest, funniest, or maybe even the most difficult.